 Did they help you uncover a unique talent, or steer you away from a dangerous life path?
 How did this change your eventual direction in life?

 Sometimes actions speak louder than words.
 And your story doesn't have to be serious!
 A teacher's impact often shines through the most.

 And of course, remember to say thank you!
-Click to watch the rest of the My Teacher, My Hero series on YouTube
+Watch the rest of the My Teacher, My Hero series on YouTube.